 PART ONE: The economic environment in the long run:

-- Demographic transition, automation and economic growth
+- Demographic change and growth

-- Firms and the global economy
+- Firms and the Global Economy

 PART TWO: Medium run: business cycles and economic policies

 - Re-building medium run macroeconomics: aggregate supply, aggregate demand, money, banking and finance

 - Business cycles and economic policies: benchmarking and its applications